 Gradebooks can do automatic adding and calculating grades.
 Many schools allow students to check their progress online.
 Teachers can set up schedules and due dates.
 Entire classrooms can be integrated with email or text, and the teacher can send out reminders or even instruction.Sometimes videos are great.
 Sometimes a photo is better.
 If students need to be shown a process, a video can do that.
 If a student needs to concentrate on something specific, then a still picture is better.

 Remember that good teaching is still good teaching.
 Don't use technology just to use it.
 Use it effectively.

 Don't mistake students paying attention better during new technologies as a sign of learning.
 Sometimes they are just being entertained and no desire to learn still.
 But, using technology to grab their attention is certainly a starting point.
 Your goal is still for the student to be interested in learning and having a desire to be engaged.

 Computer companies have made it easy to integrate technology into your classroom and enhance your students' learning.
 New devices and technologies become available faster than ever.
-You can read more about the role of Dell technology in education and how they have set up a system to improve teacher effectiveness while also providing resources to students who are preparing for a tech-related career.
 So, what are you waiting for?
 Take your classroom into the twenty first century!

 For More Teacher Articles and Resources Visit Our Homepage: